networq/website/first-graph.md

 ### 7. Create your first entity

-#### 7.1 Create dir called `nodes`.
+#### 7.1 Create a directory called `nodes`.

 #### 7.2 Create nodes to describe our first entity: Barack Obama.

 <! --- NB this flow does not include creation of types- this must be dealt with in another flow --->

 Barack Obama will be the head teacher for our imaginary school.
-That concepts requires 3 nodes within our package.
+That concept requires 3 nodes within our package.

 Barack is an individual.
-Management is a group and School is an organisation.
+Management is a group and School is an organization.
 The management and organisation nodes are inherited from existing packages and so provide various types.

 Creating these nodes may be achieved by applying the following techniques: